 President Grover Cleveland addressed Congress, December 7, 1896:

 "In Turkey ... rage of mad bigotry and cruel fanaticism ... wanton destruction of homes and the bloody butchery of men, women, and children, made martyrs to their profession of Christian faith ...

 ...
 Outbreaks of blind fury which lead to murder and pillage in Turkey occur suddenly and without notice."

-In exchange, the Sultan granted Germany rights to build a Berlin-Baghdad Railway to access Iraq's oil fields.
+As part of the pact, the Sultan granted Germany the right to build the Berlin-Baghdad Railway, allowing Germany access Iraq's oil fields.

 Sultan Abdul Hamid II survived an assassination attempt in 1905, but was ultimately deposed on January 23, 1913.

-Three Pashas, known as "The Young Turks," staged a coup d'état and took control:
+Three Pashas, known as "The Young Turks," staged a coup d'état and took control of Turkey:

 Ismail Enver Pasha,

 Ahmed Djemal Pasha.